-MR KYOFATOGABYE: Mr Speaker, Happy New Year to you and to Members.
-I rise to make a statement on behalf of the Minister for Presidency regarding the forthcoming 39th NRM/A Victory Day Anniversary Celebrations, which will take place on Sunday, 26 January 2025.
+MR KYOFATOGABYE: Mr Speaker and Members, Happy New Year.
+Mr Speaker, allow me to rise to make a statement on behalf of the Minister for Presidency regarding the forthcoming 39th NRM/A Victory Day Anniversary Celebrations, which will take place on Sunday, 26 January 2025.